 If we believe ancient Egyptian, Ugarian and Hittite texts, Apamea goes back to 2,000-1,000 BC.
 Under Persian rule, it was called Pharnake, but the city really enters my field of interest with Alexander the Great, who left a garrison behind and renamed the city Pella after his own hometown.
 The name Apamea appears in 300/299 BC when Seleucus, a successor of Alexander, created one of the grandest cities in the east.

 We have to go back to the mass-wedding in Susa in 324 BC when Alexander arranged a mixed wedding party for about one hundred of his close friends and generals in order to bring Greece and Persia together.
 Seleucus' bride was to be Apame, the daughter of Spitamenes of Bactria.
 This union must have been a happy one for it is the only one to survive Alexander's untimely death in 323 BC.
 Apame accompanied her husband during all of his expeditions and campaigns, and that cannot have been very comfortable traveling.
 In any case, after conquering the east, Seleucus decided to move the capital of his empire from Babylon to Antioch-on-the-Orontes, today's Antakya, Turkey.
-The region pleased him so much that he decided to build another beautiful city further inland which he named Apamea after his wife.
-In fact, the first fundaments of the city had already been laid by his mortal enemy, Antigonus, but that is only a matter of detail.
+The region pleased him so much that he decided to dedicated another beautiful city over Pella that was founded initially for Alexander's veterans and he renamed it Apamea after his wife.
 Apamea became his most important city, together with Antakia mentioned above.
 Laudetia, as Antakya was known by Seleucus, was named after his mother and Seleucia-on-the-Tigris was named after himself – yes, his empire reached all the way from the Mediterranean to the Indus!
 Seleucus truly moved in Alexander's footsteps!

 The location of Apamea is worthy of Alexander, high above the fertile valley of the Orontes River, right on the junction of the busy road that connected the east with Antioch.
 Approaching today’s town of Afamia, the visitor will see antique Apamea atop of a trapezoidal hill sitting just behind the new settlement – shining like a crown-jewel.
 Huge parts of the 16 km-long city walls from the 2nd century BC and more than one hundred watch-towers can still be seen, at times reaching as much as 10 meters high.
 Apamea, I’m told, is four times the size of the more familiar Palmyra.